 - Remove the pan from burner and set aside to cool.
 Once cool enough, move to refrigerator for about 1 hour to cool completely.

 - Beat the cream cheese in a large bowl until creamy and smooth.

 - Using a electric mixer, add condensed milk and vanilla, beating until smooth

-- Add vanilla extract and heavy cream.
+- Add heavy cream.
 Whisk on high speed until soft peaks form.